 When you open Pro Tools, you will be prompted to authorize the plug-ins.
 (See "Authorizing Plug-Ins" on page 6.)

 Authorizing Plug-Ins

-Digidesign plug-ins are authorized using the iLok USB Smart Key (iLok) and License Card from PACE Anti-Piracy.
+Digidesign plug-ins are authorized using the iLok USB Smart Key (iLok), manufactured by PACE Anti-Piracy, Inc.